CudaText-addons/cuda_fmt/readme/readme.txt

 - Formatter (menu): Runs formatter for current editor file.
 If several formatters are found, menu dialog will suggest to choose one of them.

-- Formatter A...: Runs formatter for current editor file, which has label (A, B, C, D) set.
+- Formatter A...D: Runs formatter for current editor file, which has label (A, B, C, D) set.
 Labels are configurable by another command.

 - Configure on_save: Chooses which formatters are active on file saving.
 The first formatter, which is suitable for current lexer, and has the flag "on_save", will be used to format text on file saving.